 1.6.2.
 Your Covered Content: means all VeriCite® service data that you, your agents or your end users provide to us as part of the process of detecting and reporting plagiarism.
 By example, this may include the student name or identifier, student email address, student submissions, course names, grades, comments and annotations that may be attached to report results.

 1.6.3.
-Us, We, Our and related terms means the company named VeriCite, LLC who developed and hosts the VeriCite® Service, as represented by Our employees.
+Us, We, Our and related terms means the company named VeriCite, Inc. who developed and hosts the VeriCite® Service, as represented by Our employees.

 1.6.4.
 You, Your and related terms means the subscribing entity and all affiliated personnel who use the VeriCite® Service.
 By example, You would mean the college, school district, university or company whose Agents and End Users access the VeriCite® Service.